spencer-shadley/completed-class/meta/grading/template.md

 ** Indentation **

 - Some indentation was not correctly aligned.
-Adding a beatifier like `prettier` or a linter like `eslint` can help prevent any potential indentation issues.
+Adding a beatifier like `prettier` and/or a linter like `eslint` can help prevent any potential indentation issues.

 ** Errors **